NaokiRe/SuperHappySpace-AI-Files/README.md

 ./cppVer.exe --demo-whisper "./assets/audio/TeQ_TTyLGMs.wav"

 # execute the sd demo, with the prompt as a string and the output file as a string
-./SD.exe --prompt "A cat in a hat" --output "./assets/images/cat_in_a_hat.png"
+./SD.exe --prompt "A cat in a hat"
 ```

 Note that the whisper demo will only work with .wav files of 16kHz sample rate.